kagaimiq/jl-uboot-tool/docs/how-to-enter-uboot.md

 After you sent the key, you just switch the USB to the host side without catching the acknowledge from chip.
 This is really a hack but seemingly it works too.

+## Via dongle (ISP key)

+Another variant of transferring the chip into the USB download mode via dongle is by using the ISP key.

+This method doesn't rely on some code in ROM but instead relies on the hardware stuff like the ISP interface and possibly the "mode_det" too.

+There the principle is that the chip is transferred into the ISP mode and then a special code blob is written into memory which can either simply enter the ROM, after preparing some stuff like the boot mode in NVMEM, or can set up an internal LRC oscillator so that you can flash the chip even without an external crystal. (useful with e.g. AC608N series)

+This method appeared somewhere in BR23 or even in the BR22 chips.

 ## Having troubles on booting

-The chip can automatically enter the USB download mode if it for whatever reason it couldn't boot off the flash (for example if the flash is disconnected or there is not valid firmware in it)
+The chip can automatically enter the USB download mode if it couldn't boot off the main flash.
+(for example if the flash is disconnected or if it doesn't have a valid firmware)

 So on blank chips, where the flash is erased from the factory, this will lead to chip immediatly entering the USB download mode, as there's obviously no valid firmware to boot.

 ## From the firmware

 The firmware built from the vendor's SDK usually has ability to use the USB download commands one way or another.

-First of all, the device in question should detect on USB as an USB disk (like BR17 DEVICE V1.00, BR25 UDISK V1.00) which is used to interact or enter the USB download mode, depending on the chip series in question.
+The device in question should show up as an USB disk (e.g. `BR17 DEVICE V1.00`, `BR25 UDISK`, etc.).

-The behavior of this disk in our case basically can be one of two:
+The behavior of this disk in our case basically can be one of these:

-- In chips where the CPU runs off the flash, executing the UBOOT commands will transfer the chip into either a UBOOT2.00 mode (in the uboot.boot, which is self-contained) or into UBOOT1.00 (in the chip's ROM)
+- In chips where the CPU runs off the flash, executing the UBOOT commands will transfer the chip into UBOOT2.00 mode or UBOOT1.00 mode, mainly depending on the chip series in question.
+For example, BR17-BR21 enter the UBOOT2.00 mode in the `uboot.boot` second-stage bootloader, which also provides upgrades from USB drive or SD card, and OTA via Bluetooth (`BT_UPDATA` device).
+BR23 onwards has the `uboot.boot` heavily stripped down, thus the only option is to enter UBOOT1.00 in the ROM itself.

-- In chips where the CPU doesn't run off flash (but rather runs off SDRAM, for example), executing the UBOOT commands will work as intended (i.e. no transfer to the UBOOT1.00/2.00), and usually it is also self-contained (like UBOOT2.00).
+- In chips where the CPU runs e.g. off the SDRAM (in case of DVxx chips - AC5xxx series) the firmware provides the protocol by itself, so there is no transfer to UBOOT1.00/UBOOT2.00 is done.